 Where will you be on the Day of the Lord?

-But, regardless of whether or not the Saints are present during the Day of the Lord, they will have to patiently endure the Great Tribulation (cf. the commentary on 12:7- 17g; 13:6-10b; 14:6-13d; and 16:15).
-And if they endure whatever trials and tribulations come their way (cf. 2 Timothy 2:12), overcome whatever obstacles Satan places in their path, and keep doing what Yahuah has given them to do until The End, they will be saved (cf. Revelation 2:26).
+So, although Saints will be present during the Great Tribulation (which will be the time when Satan's wrath, not the Lord's, will be poured out [cf. the commentary on 12:7- 17g; 13:6-10b; 14:6-13d; and 16:15]), if they endure whatever trials and tribulations come their way, overcome whatever obstacles Satan places in their path, and keep doing what Yahuah has given them to do until The End, they will be saved (cf. Matthew 24:13; 2 Timothy 2:12; Revelation 2:26).

 As is mentioned on other pages of this website, most American "Christians" are deceived.
 We have a strong tendency to think that we are okay with the Lord when we are not.
 How about you?
 Have you really surrendered your life - “lock, stock, and barrel” - to the Lord Yahuah, in the name of Yahushua the Messiah, and do you know that the Holy Spirit is in you, enabling you to do everything that you do?
 If you are not sure, you’d better make sure, before you find yourself right in the midst of the worst nightmare (but real) that you have ever conceived - the awesome, terrible Wrath of Yahuah.